twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OTLFDesignerPreviewScript** – Select script for `TOPENTYPEDESIGNERFORM` preview.
 Default is **Auto**.
 * **OTLFDesignerSingleFilter** – Used for single filter in `TOPENTYPEDESIGNERFORM`.
 * **OTLFDesignerSingleKind** – Used for single kind in `TOPENTYPEDESIGNERFORM`.
-* **OTLFEditor** – Contains settings in `TCODEEDITORFORM` like font setting, displaying line numbers or enabling word wrapping.
+* **OTLFEditor** – Contains settings used by `TCODEEDITORFORM` such as the font setting, line number display or word wrapping.
 * **OverviewColCat** – Contains the column categories used in `TFONTOVERVIEWFORM`.
 * **OverviewFontZoom** – Contains the zoom factor used in `TFONTOVERVIEWFORM`.
 Default is 35.
 * **OverviewGridZoom** – Contains the zoom factor for the grid used in `TFONTOVERVIEWFORM`.